usaid-cs/yesterday-i-learned/random.md

 1. [Jack Daniels is distilled in Moore County, in the city of Lynchburg, Tennessee, which is a dry county.](http://www.flask.com/5-facts-about-jack-daniels-whiskey/)
 1. [Never use WeChat.](http://www.moneycontrol.com/news/business/companies/wechat-confirms-that-it-makes-all-private-user-data-available-to-the-chinese-government-2391847.html)
 1. Nancy said she learned in her technical writing course: a) write for your audience, and b) less is more.
-1. [Yonaguni](https://goo.gl/maps/1WWTYei8jBU2) is lower down in latitude than Taipei is.
 1. There are both songs with the lyrics ["I am your dirty-K"](https://genius.com/The-cliks-dirty-king-lyrics) and ["I am your tourniquet"](https://www.azlyrics.com/lyrics/marilynmanson/tourniquet.html).
 1. "Good night sweet prince" is from Hamlet.
 1. Texas and Chile have [similar flags](http://mediad.publicbroadcasting.net/p/kera/files/styles/x_large/public/201702/flagsweb_0.jpg).